derekchen14/task_oriented_dialog_agent/README.md

 To get started, you should create your own "datasets" and "results" directories and download the appropriate data

-### __Description__
+### Description
-Execute - shell scripts that kick off run.py with arguments filled in Run - starting point for all training and evaluation Model - major modules that fall into one of three categories:
+Execute - shell scripts that kick off run.py with arguments filled in

+Run - starting point for all training and evaluation Model - major modules that fall into one of three categories:
   * Preprocess - functions used to preprocess data
       - preparing data by embedding them and tokenization
       - collecting data through crowdsourcing platforms
   * Learn - modules used to build dialogue models
-      - builder: these assemble modules for belief tracking, policy management and response generation, these are made up of:
+      - builder: these assemble modules for:
+        - belief tracking
+        - policy management
+        - response generation
-        - encode, decode, attend, embed, and transform modules
+      - these are made up of: encode, decode, attend, embed, and transform modules
       - learner: with train and validation components
       - user simulator
   * Evaluate - functions used for qualitative and quantitative evaluation